4GeeksAcademy/python-lists-loops-programming-exercises/exercises/04.1-count_on/README.md

 ## 💡 Hint :

-+ Remember that you can know the data-type of a variable or value with the function `type`
++ Remember that you can know the data-type of a variable or value with the function `type()`.

++ Check this link for more information about the `type()` function: https://www.w3schools.com/python/ref_func_type.asp

 Here is how to print ALL the items.